ggingell/react-fullscreenable/README.md

 Recent changes:

+* **v2.3.0** - Component now accepts a callback function as optional prop `onFullscreenChange` that will be called whenever fullscreen is entered or exited.
+* **v2.2.1** - Now using `prop-types` npm module to be compatible with React beyond 15.5.
 * **v2.2.0** - Component now sets body style to prevent scrolling document in background.
              - Fixed issue where TouchMove events that made it to the component would be prevented, which caused jitter during native scroll.